cleoold/types-linq/doc/index.rst

 There have been several libraries that try providing such functionalities, while this library tries to accomplish something different:

-* It incorporates the original APIs in .NET ``Enumerable`` class as close as possible, including method names, conventions, edge behaviors, etc. This means typical Python conventions might be shadowed here
+* It incorporates the original APIs in .NET ``IEnumerable`` class as close as possible, including method names, conventions, edge behaviors, etc. This means typical Python conventions might be shadowed here
 * It tries to implement deferred evaluations.
 The library operates in a streaming manner if possible and handles infinite streams (Python generators) properly
 * Strong type safety while using this library is guarenteed since the APIs are typed
 * It honours the Python `collections.abc <https://docs.python.org/3/library/collections.abc.html>`_ interfaces

+The project is licensed under the BSD-2-Clause License.

 .. toctree::
     :hidden: